-Writer/director Scott Cooper established himself as a promising up-and-coming filmmaker with his debut Crazy Heart, which got actor Jeff Bridges his Oscar.
-While his sophomore effort Out of the Furnace only gained a mixed critical response and didn't quite light the box office on fire, he appears to be doing well.
-He is currently making his third film, Black Mass, and has just signed on to make a movie about the Granite Mountain Hotshots firefighter crew.
+Writer/director Scott Cooper was able to establish himself as a promising up-and-coming filmmaker with his debut Crazy Heart, the movie that got actor Jeff Bridges his Oscar.
+While his sophomore effort Out of the Furnace only gained a mixed critical response and didn’t quite light the box office on fire, he appears to be doing well.
+He is currently making his third film Black Mass, and has just signed on to make a movie about the Granite Mountain Hotshots firefighter crew.

-Variety reported that the Crazy Heart filmmaker will be bringing the story of the Prescott, Arizona firefighter department to the big screen.
+Variety revealed the news that the Crazy Heart filmmaker will be bringing the story of the Prescott, AZ firefighter department to the big screen.
 Cooper will be directing a script by Ken Nolan (Black Hawk Down).

 Only one firefighter, Brendan McDonough, survived the fire.
 It was considered the greatest loss of wildland firefighters since 1933, when several died in the Griffith Park fire.
 It also was the biggest firefighter death toll since 9/11.
 The full list of those firefighters who gave their lives in the fire are listed in Deadline’s report, along with the note that the firefighters who died were between the ages of 22 and 43.

 “The heroic and tragic story of the men who gave their lives to protect the community of Yarnell is heartbreaking, compelling and inspiring,” Cooper said in a statement.
 “I look forward to telling their story with the respect, sensitivity and authenticity that these true American heroes deserve.”